Help Center/ ModelArts/ ModelArts User Guide (Lite Server)/ Enabling Lite Servers (New UI)

 Select a subnet of the current VPC.

-If no subnet is available in the drop–down list, click Create Subnet on the right to create one.
+If no subnet is available, click Create Subnet on the right and create one in the displayed dialog box.

 Security Group

-A security group is a collection of access control rules for ECSs that have the same security requirements and that are mutually trusted within a VPC.
+A security group is a collection of access control rules for Lite Servers that have the same security requirements and that are mutually trusted within a VPC.

-If no security group is available in the drop–down list, click Create Security Group on the right to create one.
+If no security group is available, click Create Security Group on the right and create one in the displayed dialog box.

 IPv6 is available when it is supported by the subnet, specifications, and image configured for the network.